PelinAvramoglu/stresslevelanalysis/README.md

 ## Hypothesis
 - **Null Hypothesis (H₀):** There is no significant relationship between study duration, sleep duration, and stress levels.
 Stress levels remain consistent regardless of changes in study time and sleep patterns.
 - **Alternative Hypothesis (H₁):**  Study duration, sleep duration, and proximity to exams significantly impact stress levels.
 Increased study time and reduced sleep are associated with higher stress levels, especially as the exam approaches.
+### Hypothesis Testing Results

+In this study, various hypothesis tests were conducted to examine the relationships between stress levels and different factors such as exam days, sleep duration, and study duration.
+The Mann-Whitney U Test revealed a significant difference in stress levels between exam and non-exam days (U = 20.000, p = 0.014453), indicating that stress increases significantly on exam days.
+The Kruskal-Wallis Test (H = 15.453, p = 0.001407) showed a significant variation in stress levels across different study routes.
+Both Spearman and Pearson correlation analyses demonstrated strong and significant negative correlations between sleep duration and stress increase (Spearman ρ = -0.915, Pearson r = -0.901, p < 0.0001), and between study duration and stress increase (Spearman ρ = -0.884, Pearson r = -0.90, p < 0.0001), suggesting that higher sleep and study durations are associated with lower stress levels.
+These findings highlight the critical role of time management and adequate rest in managing stress, particularly around exam periods.

 ## Methods